 Visual designers are often tasked with larger design projects than web designers.
-Where a web designer works on designing websites, a visual designer’s brief may include creating entire visual languages for a brand or product.
+Where web design works on designing websites, visual design examples may include creating entire visual languages for a brand or product.
 It goes beyond the scope of a single end product (website, app, brochure, etc.), and covers the way the entire organization approaches design projects.

 Graphic design as a profession has been around much longer than visual design.
 The term “graphic design” first appeared in an essay by William Addison Dwiggins, New Kind of Printing Calls for New Design, in 1922, but in reality, the practice dates back to the earliest artwork created by humans.

 Graphic designers started out designing for print publications: books, magazines, newspapers, brochures, catalogs, and the like.
-Graphic designer responsibilities include creating page layouts, advertisements, marketing materials, and sometimes more specialized products like typefaces.
+Examples of graphic design responsibilities include creating visual graphics, page layouts, advertisements, marketing materials, and sometimes more specialized products like typefaces.

 In the 1990s, as web design became possible as a means of communication, graphic designers started to expand their offerings into web design.
 It made sense since many basic design principles remained the same whether designing for print or digital.
 With just a bit more training on the technical aspects and restrictions, graphic designers are quite capable of creating a website.

 Many graphic design agencies added web design to their offerings, further establishing that graphic designers could work in both print and digital spaces.
 Many graphic designers now create digital products at least as often as they create print designs.